Juan José Gómez Camacho

 Juan José Gómez Camacho (born October 6, 1964) is a Mexican diplomat.
-Ambassador Juan José Gómez-Camacho was appointed as Permanent Representative of Mexico to the United Nations in New York in February 2016.
-From 2019 to 2022 he served as Mexican ambassador to Canada.
+He was appointed as Permanent Representative of Mexico to the United Nations in New York in February 2016.
+He served as ambassador (2019 to 2022) to Canada prior to joining Johns Hopkins University as a Senior Fellow for the Foreign Policy Institute (SAIS).

+Some of his major achievements include the conclusion of breakthrough international agreements on emerging global health challenges (Pandemic Influenza and Antimicrobial Resistance); the adoption of the Global Compact for Migration and the successful negotiation of the framework of the new trade agreement between Mexico and the European Union.
+He has represented Mexico in numerous international negotiations on an array of bilateral, regional and multilateral issues over the years.

+He has written and co-authored a considerable number of articles on general subjects ranging from International Law and Human Rights to Mexico’s foreign relations and policy.
+Other more specific topics include the challenges of global public health.

 A career diplomat, Gómez-Camacho joined the Mexican Foreign Service in 1988.
 Since then, he has held different positions both within the Ministry of Foreign Affairs and overseas.

 Education

 Gómez Camacho studied law at Universidad Iberoamericana and holds a master's degree in International Law from Georgetown University.